elopio/docs/source/includes/_transactionAPI.md

 This transaction is used to migrate [REP](#rep) that is in a [Forked Market](#forked-market).
 Unlike `redeemDisavowedTokens`, which only works on Disavowed [Markets](#markets) and withdraws the REP to the [Parent Universe](#parent-universe), this transaction only works on the Forked Market and the REP is withdrawn to the [Child Universe](#child-universe) corresponding to the Stake Token's [Payout Set](#payout-set).
 This transaction will spawn a `Transfer` event which will record a log of the from address (the Child Universe's REP contract), to address (`msg.sender`), and the amount of REP transferred.

-#### augur.api.StakeToken.redeemWinningTokens({ \_signer, stakeToken, onSent, onSuccess, onFailed })
+#### augur.api.StakeToken.redeemWinningTokens({ \_signer, stakeToken, _forgoFees, onSent, onSuccess, onFailed })

 This transaction is used to redeem [REP](#rep) from a winning Stake Token on a [Finalized Market](#finalized-market).
 Calling this method will withdraw REP based on the amount of REP staked into the Stake Token by the `msg.sender` as well as a portion of the REP redistributed from losing Stake Tokens.
 It's recommended that [Reporters](#reporters) make sure `migrateLosingTokens` was called one time on each of the losing Stake Tokens for this [Market](#market) if they wish to claim the a portion of the REP staked in those losing Tokens.
 This transaction will only succeed if the Market is Finalized, the `stakeToken` is the winning Stake Token, and this isn't a [Forked Market](#forked-market).
+Due to the fact that the fees can sometimes take months to claim, the parameter `forgoFees` can be set to true if the user would like to redeem his or her Stake Tokens without having to wait.
 This transaction will spawn a `Transfer` event which will record a log of the from address (`stakeToken`), to address (`msg.sender`), and the amount of `REP` transferred.

 #### augur.api.StakeToken.transfer({ \_signer, stakeToken, \_to, \_value, onSent, onSuccess, onFailed })